 In addition to credit score, lenders use other tools to assess your ability to repay.
-The two biggest things here that lenders will look at when you’re buying real estate in san bernardino, riverside counties are your employment and income.
+The two biggest things here that lenders will look at when you’re buying real estate in San Bernardino, Riverside, and San Diego Counties are your employment and income.
 So in applying for a mortgage, you need to have ready (at a minimum) your most recent income tax return, a few months’ worth of pay stubs, and six months’ worth of bank statements.

 More important, though, in assessing your ability or capacity to repay will be stability.
 A lender will want to know that you don’t jump from job to job and that your job isn’t in an industry where layoffs are common.
 Lenders want to be assured that you will keep your job and that there will be a job there for a long time for you to keep.

 Lenders also consider your debt-to-income (DTI) ratio.
 “This metric helps them evaluate how much additional debt you can handle and how much of a credit risk you pose.
 Though your DTI ratio isn’t one of the key factors . . . it can still have a significant impact on your ability to get credit.”
 In short, if a big chunk of your income is already going to pay existing debt, a lender won’t consider you a good risk for a mortgage.

 Also, when buying real estate in San Bernardino, Riverside, and San Diego Counties, you need to have some reserve capital.
 If you have cash in savings, investments, or assets you can quickly and easily liquidate, you will appear more attractive to a lender because, if you experience any kind of financial hardship, you have a financial safety net . . . and can keep making your monthly mortgage payments.